jrinehart76/cloudthings/infrastructure/arm-templates/dashboardmanager/README.md

 ## **Dashboard Deployment**

-The Dashboard Deployment is executed by leveraging the logic app **10m-dashboard-deployment**.
-This logic app receives an http request from **10m-dashboard-form-input** process the input and then builds an ARM Template dynamically.
+The Dashboard Deployment is executed by leveraging the logic app **MSP-dashboard-deployment**.
+This logic app receives an http request from **MSP-dashboard-form-input** process the input and then builds an ARM Template dynamically.
 The template represents a dashboard for the application which is being monitored.

 ### **Integration Account**

 One of the requirements to handle the complexity of this Logic App was to use Inline JavaScript steps.
 The prerequist to running Inline JavaScript code in a Logic App is to have an _Integration Account_ associated with the Logic App.
 [Click here to learn more about Integration Accounts](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-enterprise-integration-create-integration-account).
-The integration account associated with the **10m-dashboard-deployment** is **10m-dashaboard-integration-account** and is currently configured for the Free Pricing Tier.
+The integration account associated with the **MSP-dashboard-deployment** is **MSP-dashaboard-integration-account** and is currently configured for the Free Pricing Tier.

 ### **Logic App**